-This Acoustics report will:
+This report will identify:

-- Identify the existing and future noise sensitive receivers, both within the precinct and in affected adjacent areas - Identify relevant legislation and indicative noise and vibration goals for areas within, and outside of, the precinct - Identify and describe likely noise sources affecting the identified receivers, including their impact, and potential cumulative impacts under the proposed scenario - Identify possible requirements for noise control, in order to protect the future amenity of users.
+- existing and future noise sensitive receivers, both within the precinct and in affected adjacent areas - relevant legislation and indicative noise and vibration goals for areas within, and outside of, the precinct - likely noise sources affecting the identified receivers, including their impact, and potential cumulative impacts under the proposed scenario - possible requirements for noise control, in order to protect the future amenity of users.

-This Noise and vibration report has been prepared to align with the CRPS Vision Statement (DPIE, 2021), which provides important planning and policy context for the site.
+This Noise and vibration report has been prepared to align with the CRPS Vision Statement (DPE, 2021), which provides important planning and policy context for the site.
 Specifically, this strategy aims to ensure that all new development encourages a diversity of landuses whilst minimising the risk of noise and vibration impacts or potential land use conflicts for future development.